Bound by Corruption by BelovedStranger

 Kagome gave him mock surprise.
 “And take from the needy?”

 He glared, but a glimmer of amusement made his lips twitch.
 “I am in need.”
-In more ways than one, his shaft slowly coming awake—from her earlier smile.
-His weakness had apparently addled his brain.
+In more ways than one.
+His shaft was like marble, a response brought on by the smallest, most innocent, of smiles.
+His brain was obviously addled from weakness brought on by injury and recent illness.

 When she did not respond, he grumbled.
 “Vindictive little thing.”